Anthropology

 ANT 347pp Seminar: Topics in Anthropology-Pondering Pottery (4 Credits)

-Pottery-- both fragments and whole vessels-- is ubiquitous in the archaeological record and provides insights into technological choices, shifting styles, food-related practices, economic relationships, and many other aspects of past lifeways.
-In this course we will focus on how archaeologists collect, analyze, interpret, and present information about pottery from diverse contexts across the globe.
-Students will have the opportunity to conduct independent research on fragmentary and complete pottery vessels and we will also utilize ethnographic and historical studies of potters to expand our understanding of these practices today.
+Pottery, both fragments and whole vessels, is ubiquitous in the archaeological record and provides insights into technological choices, shifting styles, food-related practices, economic relationships and many other aspects of past lifeways.
+This course focuses on how archaeologists collect, analyze, interpret and present information about pottery from diverse contexts across the globe.
+Students have the opportunity to conduct independent research on fragmentary and complete pottery vessels, and they also utilize ethnographic and historical studies of potters to expand the understanding of these practices today.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable